-Intrigued by the profound influence of the seas on society, he wants to improve managament of our marine and water wealth, to efficiently protect the beauty of the blue planet by sustainabily profiting from it's resources.
+Intrigued by the profound influence of the seas on society, he wants to improve management of our marine and water wealth, to efficiently protect the beauty of the blue planet by sustainably profiting from its resources.

 Co-President of the MIT Water Club 2017-18

 Directed the 2016 MIT Water Summit - Utilities of the Future